fffelix-jan/RecursiveMazeSolver/README.md

  `endingY` - The ending Y location.
  `show/hide` - The word "show" or "hide", which means whether or not you want to show the maze being solved in real time.
 (Optional)
  `saveFilename` - The file name to save the solved maze in.
 (Optional)

+ In the example maze provided in `maze.txt`, the starting coordinates are (1,0), and the ending coordinates are (7,8).